reactjs/react.dev/content/docs/reference-react-component.md

 `shouldComponentUpdate()` is invoked before rendering when new props or state are being received.
 Defaults to `true`.
 This method is not called for the initial render or when `forceUpdate()` is used.

-**This method only exists as a performance optimization.
-Do not rely on it to "prevent" a rendering, as it typically leads to bugs.**

-If you've [determined that adding this method is beneficial](/docs/optimizing-performance.html), **consider using the built-in [`PureComponent`](/docs/react-api.html#reactpurecomponent) instead of writing `shouldComponentUpdate()` by hand.** It performs a shallow comparison of props and state, and reduces the chance that you'll forget to update a component when it needs to.
+This method only exists as a **[performance optimization](/docs/optimizing-performance.html).** Do not rely on it to "prevent" a rendering, as this can lead to bugs. **Consider using the built-in [`PureComponent`](/docs/react-api.html#reactpurecomponent)** instead of writing `shouldComponentUpdate()` by hand. `PureComponent` performs a shallow comparison of props and state, and reduces the chance that you'll skip a necessary update.

+If you are confident you want to write it by hand, you may compare `this.props` with `nextProps` and `this.state` with `nextState` and return `false` to tell React the update can be skipped.
+Note that returning `false` does not prevent child components from re-rendering when *their* state changes.

 We do not recommend doing deep equality checks or using `JSON.stringify()` in `shouldComponentUpdate()`.
 It is very inefficient and will harm performance.

-If you are confident you want to write it by hand, you may compare `this.props` with `nextProps` and `this.state` with `nextState` and return `false` to tell React the update can be skipped.
-Note that returning `false` does not prevent child components from re-rendering when *their* state changes.

 Currently, if `shouldComponentUpdate()` returns `false`, then [`UNSAFE_componentWillUpdate()`](#unsafe_componentwillupdate), [`render()`](#render), and [`componentDidUpdate()`](#componentdidupdate) will not be invoked.
 In the future React may treat `shouldComponentUpdate()` as a hint rather than a strict directive, and returning `false` may still result in a re-rendering of the component.